code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 The <var>'Login'</var> button will pass the entered values and call the `login()` method on the `UserManger` bean.
 Validation errors detected when submitting the credentials will be displayed using the <var>&lt;p:messages&gt;</var> component at the top of the page.

-> At the bottom of the page a number of links are included that make navigating the example easier.
+> At the bottom of the page, a number of links are included that make navigating the example easier.

 ``` html
 <?xml version="1.0" encoding="UTF-8"?>